-“This creates challenges through reduced control and high time consumption.
-Our Device as a Service solution means that we offer customers a complete service that simplifies and solves these challenges,” says Fredrik Spilsberg, Sales Manager at Foxway Sweden.”
+“Foxway Device as a Service offers our customers a complete service that simplifies and solves these challenges,” says Fredrik Spilsberg, Sales Manager at Foxway Sweden.

-We help our customers move from traditional linear consumption of IT equipment to a circular and user-based model.
-We manage the entire life cycle of the device, from purchase and financing to repair and reuse.
-This is done through Foxway’s digital platform, which means the company can offer customers both high data access and an increased level of control.
+We manage the entire lifecycle of the devices, from purchase and financing to repair and reuse.
+This is done through our Foxway Digital Platform, which means the company can access both data and an increased level of control, all at one place.

 Financial benefits

--” Having their devices as a subscription model also gives organizations more flexibility compared to buying devices.
-With our service, companies can easily scale up and down the number of devices, thereby customizing the level based on business needs. ”
+“Having their devices as a subscription model also gives organizations more flexibility, compared to buying devices.
+With our service, companies can easily scale up and down the number of devices, thereby customize based on business needs.”

 Simpler management

-– ” One of the unique features of our solution is that it doesn’t matter what kind of devices customers use or want to use.
-We help optimize and adapt all user-facing devices in the IT environment.
-Foxway also ensures that the equipment is taken care of responsibly and that all data on the devices is deleted upon return.
-This means that customers do not have to worry about data from used equipment falling into the wrong hands,” says Fredrik Spilsberg.
+“One of the unique features of our solution is that it doesn’t matter what kind of devices customers use or want to use.
+We help optimize and adapt all devices in the tech environment.
+Foxway also ensures that the equipment is handled responsibly, and that all data on the devices is erased upon return.
+This means that customers do not have to worry about data from used equipment falling into the wrong hands,” Fredrik says.

 Meet environmental requirements